ROCm/rocprofiler-systems/docs/install/install.rst

 Configure the environment
 -----------------------------------

-If environment modules are available and preferred, add them using these commands:
+If environment modules are available and preferred, then add them using these commands, replacing ``1.0.0`` with the desired version number to load:

 .. code-block:: shell